Domminique/Deploy-BERT-for-Sentiment-Analysis-with-FastAPI-/README.md

 In my humble opinion, PyTorch is the sweet way to solve Machine Learning problems, in the real world!
 The vast community allows you to work state-of-the-art models and deploy them to production in no time (relatively speaking).Almost every framework is great, but PyTorch has really solid roots.
 Easy to use and understand, allows for fast experimentation and standard debugging tools apply!
 Enjoy!

 ## BERT
 In this tutorial, you'll learn how to fine-tune BERT for sentiment analysis.
-You'll do the required text preprocessing (special tokens, padding, and attention masks) and build a Sentiment Classifier using the amazing Transformers library by Hugging Face!\n",
+You'll do the required text preprocessing (special tokens, padding, and attention masks) and build a Sentiment Classifier using the amazing Transformers library by Hugging Face!,

 You'll learn how to: